missionpinball/mpf-docs/docs/gmc/installation.md

     During this step, at various points some pieces will be setup before others and Godot will present errors about files not found or scripts unable to be parsed.
 It is safe to ignore these errors for now: we will restart Godot after this step and everything will be in order.

 In the Godot Editor, open the *Project > Project Settings* menu and select the *Plugins* tab.
 You should see an option there for **Godot MC**, check the checkbox to enable the plugin.
+If the plugin is not visible in the plugin list, you should check to see if you placed the *addons* folder in the wrong location.

 ![image](images/project_settings_plugins.png)